Ataxia After Stroke: Understanding, Managing, and Moving Forward

 Medications

 No pill can fully take this condition away, yet certain prescriptions ease related difficulties.
-For instance, some options calm shaking, others reduce stiffness, and a few make actions feel steadier during everyday tasks.
+For instance, some options calm shaking, others reduce stiffness, and a few make movement feel steadier during routine activities.

 Supportive Equipment